ythecombinator/space/src/talks/designing-for-humans-like-you-and-me/index.md

 ---
-path: '/talks/designing-for-humans-like-you-and-me'
+path: "/talks/designing-for-humans-like-you-and-me"
-date: '2016-06-22'
+date: "2016-06-22"
-title: 'Designing For Humans (like You & Me)'
+title: "Designing For Humans (like You & Me)"
 ---

 ### Description